 Network Rail’s 2015 Wessex Route Study proposes new flyovers at Woking and Basingstoke and an extra platform at Woking.
 These proposals, which Network Rail sees as essential to meet future South Western Main Line capacity forecasts, facilitate operation of the services we envisage.

 Overall, construction of the new infrastructure can be carried out with minimal impact on existing railway operations.
-The only impacts would be the new junctions on the Staines – Windsor and Virginia Water – Weybridge routes, both of which are lightly-used lines compared to the South Western Main Line.
+The only impacts would be the new junctions on the Staines – Windsor and Egham – Weybridge routes, both of which are lightly-used lines compared to the South Western Main Line.